Known risks and vulnerabilities

-To isolate the Microsoft Dynamics CRM Help pages, and help protect the other Microsoft Dynamics CRM 2013 roles from potential DoS attacks, consider installing the Help Server role on a separate computer.
+To isolate the Microsoft Dynamics CRM Help pages, and help protect the other Microsoft Dynamics CRM Server roles from potential DoS attacks, consider installing the Help Server role on a separate computer.

 This topic describes issues and limitations when you use claims-based authentication with Microsoft Dynamics CRM.

-When you use claims-based authentication, we recommend that you verify that the identity provider that is trusted by the security token service (STS) and, in turn, Microsoft Dynamics CRM, enforces strong password policies.
-Microsoft Dynamics CRM itself doesn’t enforce strong passwords.
+When you use claims-based authentication, you should verify that the identity provider is trusted by the security token service (STS) and, in turn, Microsoft Dynamics CRM, enforces strong password policies.
+Microsoft Dynamics CRM doesn’t enforce strong passwords.
 By default, when it is used as an identity provider, Active Directory enforces a strong password policy.

-By default, Active Directory Federation Services (AD FS) server tokens allocate a web single sign-on (SSO) cookie expiration of eight (8) hours.
-Therefore, even when a user is deactivated or deleted from an authentication provider, such as AD FS 2.0, as long as the user session is still active the user can continue to be authenticated to secure resources.
+By default, Active Directory Federation Services (AD FS) server tokens allocate a web single sign-on (SSO) cookie expiration of 8 hours.
+So even when a user is deactivated or deleted from an authentication provider, as long as the user session is still active, the user can continue to be authenticated to secure resources.

 Disable the user in Microsoft Dynamics CRM and in Active Directory.
-For information about how to disable a user in Microsoft Dynamics CRM, see Enable or disable a user record.
+For information about how to disable a user in Microsoft Dynamics CRM, see Manage users.
 For information about how to disable a user in Active Directory, see the Active Directory Users and Computers Help.

 Reduce the web SSO lifetime.
 To do this, see the Active Directory Federation Services (AD FS) Management Help.

 The web.config file that is created by Microsoft Dynamics CRM does not contain connection strings or encryption keys.
 However, the file does contain configuration information about the authentication mode and strategy, ASP.NET view state information, and debug error message display.
 If this file is modified with malicious intent it can threaten the server where Microsoft Dynamics CRM is running.
-To help secure the web.config file, we recommend the following:
+To help secure the web.config file, we recommend you do these things:

-Grant permissions to the folder where the web.config file is located to include only those user accounts that require it, such as administrators.
+Give permissions to the folder where the web.config file is located to only those user accounts that require it, such as administrators.
 By default, the web.config file is located in the <drive:>Program Files\Microsoft Dynamics CRM\CRMWeb folder.